 - • TGV station in the heart of Terminal 2

-- • Automated CDGV transport that connects the three terminals of the airport, the RER/TGV stations and long-term car parking.
+- • CDGVal (automated rail service) connects the three airport terminals, the RER/TGV stations and long-stay car parks.

-In addition, the State is considering a proposed rail link between Paris-Charles de Gaulle Airport and central Paris.
+In addition, the French Government has announced a rail link between Paris-Charles de Gaulle and central Paris.

 Strategy of the airport